ymadoff/ryba/hadoop/ganglia_collector.coffee.md

 ## Fix RRD

-There is a first bug in the HDP companion files preventing RRDtool (and thus Ganglia) from starting.
+There is a first bug in the HDP companion files preventing RRDtool (thus Ganglia) from starting.
 The variable "RRDCACHED_BASE_DIR" should point to "/var/lib/ganglia/rrds".

     module.exports.push name: 'Ganglia Collector # Fix RRD', callback: (ctx, next) ->